mundschenk-at/wp-typography/readme.txt

 = 1.7 - July 29, 2009 =

-* Reformatted language files for increased stability
+* Reformatted language files for increased stability and to bypass a false positive from Avira's free antivirus software
 * Upgraded to [PHP Typography 1.7](http://kingdesk.com/projects/php-typography/)

 = 1.6 - July 28, 2009 =